Slavery in ancient Egypt: First Intermediate Period and Middle Kingdom

 During the First Intermediate Period, slaves were first defined as men with dignity but remained treated as property.
-When borrowed money owed to wealthier individuals in Egyptian society could not be paid back, family members were sold in return into slavery - especially women.
+When borrowed money owed to wealthier individuals in Egyptian society could not be paid back, family members – especially women – were sold in return into slavery.
 During the Middle Kingdom, records show that coerced laborers included conscripts (hsbw), fugitives (tsjw), and royal laborers (hmw-nsw).
-The Reisner Papyrus and the El Lahun papyri depict prisoners being employed in state enterprises.
+The Reisner Papyrus and El Lahun papyri depict prisoners being employed in state enterprises.
 Papyrus Brooklyn 35.1446 also shows forced labor being performed on arable state land.

+Slaves, especially of Levantine origin were grouped in ghetto camps to perform labor for the state where they lived in harsh conditions, often including beating by their masters.
+The term for "male Asiatic" in ancient Egyptian language became synonymous with "slave".

 If an individual coerced into labor attempted to escape or was absent from their work, they might be condemned to coerced labor for life.
-One of the El-Lahun papyri describes an example of this occurring: "Order issued by the Great Prison in year 31, third month of the summer season, day 5, that he be condemned with all his family to labor for life on state land, according to the decision of the court."
+One of the Lahun papyri describes an example of this occurring: "Order issued by the Great Prison in year 31, third month of the summer season, day 5, that he be condemned with all his family to labor for life on state land, according to the decision of the court."
 Military expeditions continued to reduce Asiatics to slavery, and state-owned slaves (royal laborers) shared in the same status as these Asiatic slaves.

 Asiatics could often have Egyptian names but sometimes inscriptions or papyri mentioning them would still apply an ethnic qualification, such as one which mentions an "Asiatic Aduna and her son Ankhu".
 Both Asiatics and state-owned slaves could perform a variety of jobs: "We find royal laborers employed as fieldworkers, house servants, and cobblers; female laborers as hairdressers, gardeners, and weavers."
 If a household servant failed to adequately perform their job, they could be dismissed from the home they worked at.
 In some cases, servants appear to have become emotionally important to their household as depicted on the Cairo Bowl.